 Hey, what’s up, everybody?
 In this article, I will discuss what latency is, how it is measured and how these metrics are important to you as a developer.

 Before answering this question to the title, it is mandatory to understand the concept of latency.

 Join our discord server for more such content

 Feel free to skip to the main content, here I’m going to talk about how I got introduced to this topic.

 So one fine day my team lead asked me to check the latencies of our services on the APM.
-As escalations had raised, some of our services cannot handle the load, resulting in the increase of latencies.
+As escalations had raised that some of our services cannot handle the load, the result being increase in latencies.

 I was like: what are these latencies?
 Where do I find them?

 After some google searches, I found my answer and shared the screenshot.
 Unlike any other engineer, my engineering brain was not satisfied with just sharing the data.
 Again, I did some google searches, read some articles, and figured out all about latency and p50 p90 p99 latency metrics.